HildaM/a2a-go/README.md

 [![Go Reference](https://pkg.go.dev/badge/a2aserver/pkg/a2a.svg)](https://pkg.go.dev/a2aserver/pkg/a2a)

 This repository contains a Go library (`pkg/a2a`) for building servers that implement the Agent-to-Agent (A2A) communication protocol, along with example server implementations (`cmd/a2aserver`, `examples/`).
+The official A2A protocol specification can be found at [https://google.github.io/A2A/](https://google.github.io/A2A/).

 The goal is to provide a flexible and easy-to-use framework for creating A2A agents in Go.